Piumhi: Location

-Piumhi is located in the Western Mesoregion of the State of Minas Gerais (Central-West region), covering an area of 902 km^{2} at an altitude of 793 meters.
-It has a tropical climate with an average temperature of 22 degrees Celsius and Cerrado vegetation.
+Piumhi is located in the western mesoregion of the state of Minas Gerais (Central-West region), covering an area of 902 km^{2} at an altitude of 793 metres.
+It has a tropical climate, more precisely a tropical highland climate (Köppen: Cwa), with an average temperature of about 22 °C and Cerrado vegetation.

 It shares borders with the municipalities of Doresópolis, Bambuí, São Roque de Minas, Capitólio, Pimenta, Guapé, Pains, and Vargem Bonita.

 Road access to Piumhi is possible via highways MG-439, MG-354, and its main road, MG-050, which crosses the region and connects the capital Belo Horizonte to the Ribeirão Preto region in the state of São Paulo.
-Piumhi is located halfway between these two metropolitan areas, being 256 kilometers from Belo Horizonte and 265 kilometers from Ribeirão Preto.
+Piumhi is located roughly halfway between these two metropolitan areas, being 256 kilometres from Belo Horizonte and 265 kilometres from Ribeirão Preto.

 Topography

-Piumhi is predominantly flat but is surrounded from the northeast to the southeast by the Pimenta Range, which is the highest point in the municipality at 1,256 meters, along with the Andaime Range and its extensions.
+Piumhi is predominantly flat but is surrounded from the northeast to the southeast by the Pimenta Range, which is the highest point in the municipality at 1,256 metres, along with the Andaime Range and its extensions.

-Piumhi River and the Cururu Swamp Lands
+Piumhi River and the Cururu Swamp lands

 The Piumhi River was a tributary of the Rio Grande until the late 1950s and early 1960s.
 Its stream bed formed the Cururu Swamp, an extensive flooded area where the river's visible course blended with its larger floodplain.

 Partial view of downtown Piumhi, with Serra do Cucurute in the background.

-The region was characterized by large landholdings and was historically home to sharecroppers, tenants, and rural workers until 1955, when the government intervened with the construction of the Furnas Hydroelectric Plant, in the Rio Grande basin.
+The region was characterised by large landholdings and was historically home to sharecroppers, tenants, and rural workers until 1955, when the government intervened with the construction of the Furnas Hydroelectric Plant, in the Rio Grande basin.
 This development significantly altered both the landscape and the social structure of the area.

 For the construction of the dam at the Furnas Hydroelectric Plant, a significant engineering project for the time, the Piumhi River was diverted from the Rio Grande basin to the São Francisco River basin.
 The wetland was drained, preventing the flooding of nearby cities such as Capitólio.
 The drainage process took several years to complete and covered an area of approximately 20,000 hectares.

-The result of the drainage was the expansion of highly fertile lands, considered the most productive in the region, which eventually led to land conflicts between large landowners, who claimed the new lands as extensions of their properties, and rural workers, who settled on the land in a unique way.
+The result of the drainage was the expansion of highly fertile lands, considered the most productive in the region, which eventually led to land conflicts between large landowners, who claimed the new lands as extensions of their properties, and rural workers, who settled on the land in their own way.

-Since the occupation and land disputes intensified in the 1960s, the research methodology to analyze this process relied on historiography and oral history.
+As the process of occupation and land disputes intensified in the 1960s, research on the region has relied primarily on historiography and oral history.
 The government largely sided with the landowners, despite unfulfilled promises to the peasants, according to the region's older residents.
 Numerous cases of violence and deaths were documented, with casualties on both sides, although, as expected, the powerful landowners ultimately prevailed.

 Climate

-Piumhi has a tropical climate, characterized by high precipitation during the summer and low rainfall in the winter.
-The average temperature is 20.6 degrees Celsius, with an annual precipitation average of 1,562 millimeters.
+Piumhi has a tropical climate, characterised by high precipitation during the summer and low rainfall in the winter.
+The average temperature is 20.6 °C, with an annual precipitation average of 1,562 millimetres.